camharris/photo-culling-agent/docs/photo_culler_agent_mvp.md

 **Tech Stack:**

 - **LangGraph** for orchestration
 - **Python** for core pipeline logic
 - **OpenAI GPT-4o** for photo vision and scoring logic
 - **Gradio** for human-in-the-loop review UI
 - **Pillow** or similar lib for lightweight image inspection (optional)

 ---

 **Out of Scope for MVP:**

 - RAW image handling
-- Training from feedback
+- Advanced or persistent training from feedback (beyond session-based prompt contextualization)
 - File system manipulation
 - Real-time collaboration/multi-user
 - Photo deduplication or clustering

 ---

 **Deliverables:**

 1. Gradio web app for image upload and HITL feedback
 2. LangGraph pipeline for scoring and decisioning
 3. JSON grading reports for `keep` images
 4. Logic to organize photos in memory by verdict
 5. Modular design for future feedback learning

 ---

 **Next Steps:**

 - Scaffold LangGraph graph structure
 - Write grading node prompt for GPT-4o
 - Build Gradio interface with image upload and metadata display
 - Integrate LangGraph pipeline with Gradio feedback loop
 - Export JSON grading data per photo
 - Test full loop on local photo batch

+---

+**Future Considerations & Potential Enhancements:**

+- **Persistent Learning:** Implement a mechanism (e.g., SQLite database or configuration files) to store aggregated feedback or learned model adjustments (like prompt modifications or weight changes) so that learnings persist across application sessions.
+- **Advanced Example-Based Feedback:** Explore providing the model with more direct examples of (image + AI analysis + user feedback) to improve learning, potentially by selecting diverse and impactful feedback instances to include in prompts, mindful of context window limitations.
+- **Refined UI for Overrides:** Enhance the UI to more clearly display when a user's verdict has overridden the AI's suggestion.
+- **Detailed Logging and Error Handling:** Implement more robust logging throughout the application and improve error handling for edge cases.
+- **Comparative Analysis Implementation:** Fully implement the comparative analysis node in the LangGraph pipeline to rank similar images and apply logic like "keep best N".

 ---